carstenSpraener/upe/README.md

 UProcessComponents building a tree of UProcessComponents.

 At the leaves of this UProcessComponents are UProcessElements which do not hold further children.
-The  children are UProcessFields and UProcessActions.
+The  leaves are UProcessFields and UProcessActions.
 These fields are intended to be rendered by some UI but do not have a specific UI.

 #### UProcessFields